gnai-creator/Sage-Axiom/README.md

   * A soft or hard selector weights which transformation to apply.
   * Penalizes indecision with entropy loss.
 Because commitment matters.

+* **TaskPainSystem + ThresholdMemory:**

+  * Calculates task difficulty through "pain" metrics.
+  * Uses `ThresholdMemory` to adapt its ethical judgment dynamically, based on historical trauma (average adjusted pain).
+  * Balances exploration and assertiveness using noise, sigmoid gates, and more emotional instability than you'd think reasonable.

 * **Blending:**

   * Learns to combine last-step encoder output with transformed memory context.